spettersson/splunk4patientprivacy/data_guide.md

 The first step is to understand the format of each individual log source, specifically:

-- ❓ Structured (csv, json, xml) or unstructured (free-text)
+- ❓ Structured (csv, json, xml), unstructured (free-text), or semi-structured (combination)
 - ❓ Single-Line or Multi-Line
 - ❓ Log delimiter (that is, what indicates the start and end of a log record)
 - ❓ Log timestamp format

 Rule of thumb:
-- Two log sources (for example, F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same system have different formats → Assign each log source a unique sourcetype.
+- Two log sources (for example, F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same system (for example, Cambio Cosmic) have different formats → Assign each log source a unique sourcetype.
 - Two log sources from the same system have the same format → Assign both log sources the same sourcetype.
 - Two log sources from different systems have the same format → Assign each log source a unique sourcetype.